Py-pharm/Clinical-Trial-Data-Analysis/README.md

 ## Project Overview

-The increasing prevalence of diabetes in the 21st century ia a problem, an epidemic even.
+The increasing prevalence of diabetes in the 21st century is a problem, an epidemic even.

 Since the discovery of insulin as an intervention, the default method of administration is by a needle, multiple times a day.